xmos/lib_xud/module_xud/doc/basic_usage.rst

     | 5      | Test_Force_Enable                   |
     +--------+-------------------------------------+

-The use of other codes is results in undefined behaviour.
+The use of other codes results in undefined behaviour.

 As per the USB 2.0 specification a power cycle or reboot is required to exit the test mode.